 \section{Introduction}

-The complex interplay between mechanics and thermodynamics in reactive transport processes is a common theme in many natural multi-phase systems.
-The intricate interactions of multiple material phases---solids, liquids, and gases---exhibit a wide range of processes pertinent to our fundamental understanding of the Earth, as well as to many applied science and engineering problems.
-Examples include methane seepage through thawing permafrost or along geological faults \citep[e.g.,][]{Christensen2004,Etiope2009}, the evolution of hydrocarbon reservoirs \citep[e.g.][]{Roure2005}, and hydrothermal ore formation \citep[e.g.,][]{Sillitoe2003,Sillitoe2010}, as well as the related engineering problems of carbon sequestration \citep[e.g.][]{Gaus2005}, hydraulic fracturing \citep[e.g.][]{Jha2014}, and ore concentration \citep[e.g.][]{Cariaga2005}.
-Reactive multi-phase systems are highly non-linear with reactions driving transport and vice versa.
-The result are complex feedbacks that may lead to localization of natural phenomena in space and time and chemical differentiation or selective element concentration.
+The complex interplay between mechanics and thermodynamics in reactive transport processes involving multiple material phases---solids, liquids, and gases---is a common theme in many natural systems, as well as various applied science and engineering contexts.
+Here, we are primarily interested in volcanoes and their deep magmatic roots, collectively known as igneous systems.
+Other examples include methane seepage through thawing permafrost or along geological faults \citep[e.g.,][]{Christensen2004,Etiope2009}, the evolution of hydrocarbon reservoirs \citep[e.g.,][]{Roure2005}, and hydrothermal ore formation \citep[e.g.,][]{Sillitoe2003,Sillitoe2010}, as well as the related engineering problems of carbon sequestration \citep[e.g.,][]{Gaus2005}, hydraulic fracturing \citep[e.g.,][]{Jha2014}, and ore concentration \citep[e.g.,][]{Cariaga2005}.
+Reactive multi-phase systems are highly non-linear with reactions driving transport and transport enhancing reaction.
+The resulting complex feedbacks may cause localisation of natural phenomena in space and time, mediate chemical differentiation, and drive selective element concentration.

-The primary objective of this study is to develop a model that captures the key characteristics of reactive multi-phase flows in volcanic systems and their deep magmatic roots, collectively known as igneous systems.
-Improving our capacity to model igneous processes will advance our understanding of volcanic activity and associated hazards, of planetary differentiation that created a habitable Earth and the deep volatile cycles maintaining it \citep[e.g.]{Lenardic2016}, and of the magmatic-hydrothermal generation of economic deposits of iron, copper, gold and other metals \citep{Sillitoe2003,Sillitoe2010}.
-Despite focusing on igneous systems, we cast the model in a general form to allow application to other natural and engineering contexts more amenable to direct observations than the igneous systems buried deep in the subsurface.
+The objective of this study is to develop a framework for formulating custom-built, hypothesis-driven multi-phase reactive transport models of igneous processes.
+The framework will address these phenomena at the scale of volcanic conduits, shallow magma reservoirs and trans-crustal mush bodies, partially molten regions of the upper mantle, and up to entire planetary bodies.
+The aim is to produce testable predictions for comparison against field data and thus to advance our understanding of volcanic activity and associated hazards, of the planetary differentiation that created a habitable Earth as well as the deep volatile cycles maintaining it \citep[e.g.,]{Lenardic2016}, and of the magmatic-hydrothermal generation of economic deposits of iron, copper, gold and other important metals \citep{Sillitoe2003,Sillitoe2010}.
+Although we are focusing on igneous systems, we cast the model in a general form to allow application to other natural and engineering contexts, some of which are more accessible to observation or experiment than subsurface igneous systems.